getnamo/SocketIOClient-Unreal/README.md

 If you want to connect at your own time, you change the default variable *Should Auto Connect* to false and then call *Connect* with your address

 ### Receiving an Event
-There are two ways to receive socket.io events.
+There are three main ways to receive socket.io events.

 #### Receive To Function
 The recommended way is to bind an event directly to a function or custom event.
 E.g. receiving the event "chatMessage" with a String parameter.